 Octopus Appearance

 They have 8 large tentacles and a large head-like structure.
 Their mouth is located under their tentacles.
-Most of the organs are inside their mantle.
+Most of the organs are located within their mantle.
 The eyes are somewhere in the middle of the sack-like structure that is referred to as their head.
 The underside of their tentacles has suction cups that are very sensitive to touch and taste.

 Their tentacles have more nerves than their brains do.
 One could argue that they have a mind of their own.
 This helps them understand their bearings and even find food.
 Their eyes are sensitive and can distinguish light variations and colors, but the creatures cannot form mental images in their minds.
 Their highly sensitive tentacles also help them figure out their bearings.